 Planting time determines bloom time, so instead of planting all of your gladiolus corms at once, purchase enough so you can plant a handful every week from spring through early-summer.
-It typically takes 10 to 12 weeks from planting to flowering.
-Your last planting can be about 12 weeks before the first frost date in your growing zone.
+It typically takes 10 to 12 weeks from planting to flowering, so your last planting can be about 12 weeks before the first frost date in your growing zone.

 What to Expect from Gladiolus

 When you plant a gladiolus corm, it already contains everything needed to produce a 3 to 4 foot flower spike with up to 20 fist-size florets.
-Just tuck the corms into the ground and you will have flowers about 90 days later.
 Gladiolus blossoms open one by one from the bottom up, so each stem provides up to two weeks of colorful blooms.